raycast/extensions/extensions/find-out/README.md

-## Find Out
+## Hidden Icons

-A casual game, find out the different icons in 30s.
+A casual game, find out the hidden icons in 30s.

 **Commands**:

-- **Find out**: Game entrance, use this command to enter the game
+- **Find out Hidden Icon**: Game entrance, use this command to enter the game

-**Actions**:

   - Start Game: Start the game, the game difficulty is divided into four levels
-- History Score：View all-time high scores
+  - History Score：View history high scores